jfhmunhoz/opengl-fps-game/README.md

 * Loading .obj in tiny_obj_loader with multiple objects in one file;

 ### Analysis of AI Tools
 The AI tools were OK for debugind obvious bugs and writing short specific code, like a for loop for loading object parts from a .obj.
 They were not so good, but also no horrible for making templates for the class files.
-The tools would just not work for more complex bugs, or if it was asked to write code which required understanding big parts of the code.
+The tools would just not work for more complex bugs, or if it was asked to write code which required understanding big parts of the project.

 ## Implementation of CG Concepts